 Contract law governs the agreements between people, businesses, and groups.
 A contract is a legally binding agreement that creates mutual obligations and helps protect the interests of both parties involved.

 For example, if you are owed money by someone else, and they refuse to pay, you can take them to court and sue them for breach of contract.
-This means that the court will decide whether or not the contract was broken by one party.
-They might be liable for damages or other remedies as outlined in the agreement if it was broken.
+This means that the court will decide if the contract was broken by one party or not.
+If it was broken, then they may be liable for damages or other remedies as outlined in the agreement.

 #8 Patent Laws